mmann1123/pyGIS/pygis/_build/html/_sources/docs/e_new_rasters.md

 ```

-So in summary, a geospatial dataset is essentially just a `numpy.ndarray` with information about the location and resolution of the array, the [coordinate reference system](d_crs_what_is_it.md), and number of bands.
+So in summary, a spatial dataset is essentially just a `numpy.ndarray` with information about the location and resolution of the array, the [coordinate reference system](d_crs_what_is_it.md), and number of bands.
 This information is typically accessed and updated via the `.profile`.

 ```{code-cell} ipython3
 print(raster.profile)